Graphixa/AllUserInstaller-Missive/README.md

 * Following initial checks and download, the script will continue to install Missive silently for the current user.

 * Upon completion of the installation, the script will clean up any downloaded temporary files

+## How to isntall this script?

+# Option 1 - Windows Startup Folder

+Windows can't run powershell scripts from the Startup folder, so we need a batch script to run at startup to call in the powershell script

+To install this script on your system, start by:

+* Creating a new folder in the root directory of "C:\" and call it "temp" - It should look like this "C:\temp"
+* Next copy the installmissive.ps1 (powershell) script into this newly created folder at "C:\temp"
+* Lastly copy the startup.bat file (or similar your own batch script) to the  startup folder for all users at "C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp" - (You'll need to edit this batch script if you want to change where your powershell script is located).
+* At the next login, Windows will run the batch script which will call in the installmissive.ps1 powershell script.

+# Option 2

+Alternatively you can add the script through the Windows Group Policy Management Console (GPMC) or another group policy manager.
+I have tried this with limited success and option 1 tends to be more reliable (so long as no one deletes the powershell files from the disk.